Defective Product or Non-Conforming Goods? An Introduction to the Sale of Goods Act and the Claim of Non-Conformity.

 What Should the Buyer Do in the Case of a Defective or Non-Conforming Product?

-1. Examination: The buyer must examine the product immediately upon receipt (section 13 of the Sale of Goods Law).
-We note that the speed of examination is in the buyer’s best interest, since they have a limited time to demand “contract cancellation” under both the Law and Consumer Protection Regulations (for more information on contract cancellation under the Consumer Protection Law).
+The buyer must examine the product immediately upon receipt.
+The speed of examination is in the buyer’s best interest.
+Since they have a limited time to demand “contract cancellation” under both the Law and Consumer Protection Regulations (for more information on contract cancellation under the Consumer Protection Law).
 Where the non-conformity is not discoverable upon reasonable examination, the buyer must notify of the non-conformity immediately upon discovery.
 This is in accordance with the #Examination Rules and #Notification Rules.

-• To demand performance of the contract (i.e., correction of the “non-conformity”); or –
+1. To demand performance of the contract (i.e., correction of the “non-conformity”)

 What Can Be Claimed in Case of a Defective or Non-Conforming Product?

-Transactions Subject to the Consumer Protection Law: The main law designed to regulate relationships between a business and a consumer is the Consumer Protection Law, 5741-1981.
+Transactions Subject to the Consumer Protection Law: The main law designed to regulate relationships between a business and a consumer.
+This is the Consumer Protection Law, 5741-1981.
 The law grants the consumer a unilateral right of withdrawal.
-This right allows the consumer to withdraw from certain transactions unilaterally, without any justification.
+This right allows the consumer to withdraw from certain transactions unilaterally.
+And without any justification.
 A breach of the provisions regarding cancellation of a transaction gives the consumer the right to claim damages without proof of harm.
 For a complete consumer guide to cancelling transactions.

 Remedies under the Sale of Goods Law: There are situations where the consumer does not have a right of action under the Consumer Protection Law and must seek recourse in other legislation.
 For example, if the products cannot be returned.
 For a complete consumer guide to transactions that cannot be cancelled.